TritonDataCenter/rfd/rfd/0038/README.md

 There are a number of problems with the existing approach for physical memory capping and we have pushed the current implementation about as far as possible.
-The problems are described in this RFD, but to summarize, physcical memory capping is hard to enforce, can induce unacceptable latency onto the application, and is hard to accurately observe.
+The problems are described in this RFD, but to summarize, physical memory capping is hard to enforce, can induce unacceptable latency onto the application, and is hard to accurately observe.
 A new approach is needed to address the known problems.